ThePhD/sol2/docs/source/features.rst

 The below feature table checks for the presence of something.
 It, however, does not actually account for any kind of laborious syntax.

-✔ full support: works as you'd expecte (operator[] on tables, etc...)
+✔ full support: works as you'd expect (operator[] on tables, etc...)

 ~ partial support / wonky support: this means its either supported through some other fashion (not with the desired syntax, serious caveats, etc.).
-Sometimes means dropping down t use the plain C API.
+Sometimes means dropping down to use the plain C API (at which point, what was the point of the abstraction?).

 ✗ no support: feature doesn't work or, if it's there, it REALLY sucks to use